top of page

 In that time, HQ was shortlisted for Imprint of the Year in 2019 and BOSH!, one of my first acquisitions for the list, became a Sunday Times No. 1 bestseller, the biggest-selling vegan cookbook of all time and won Non-Fiction Lifestyle Book of the Year at the Nibbies.

-I've also been lucky enough to work with a whole array of wonderful authors including Jane Fonda, anti-racism advocate Sophie Williams, ELLE UK Editor-in-Chief Kenya Hunt, period poverty activist Amika George, superstar influencer Patricia Bright, founder of the Positive Birth Movement Milli Hill, actress and TIME's Person of the Year Rose McGowan, Olympian Tom Daley, chef and food writer Gizzi Erskine, poet Charly Cox, award-winning journalist Daisy Buchanan and psychotherapist-to-the-stars Owen O'Kane to name just a few.
+I've been lucky enough to work with a whole array of wonderful authors including Jane Fonda, anti-racism advocate Sophie Williams, ELLE UK Editor-in-Chief Kenya Hunt, Hollywood actress Anna Faris, BBC TV presenter Kate Humble, period poverty activist Amika George, superstar influencer Patricia Bright, founder of the Positive Birth Movement Milli Hill, actress and TIME's Person of the Year Rose McGowan, Olympian Tom Daley, wine expert Tom Gilbey, chef and food writer Gizzi Erskine, poet Charly Cox, prolific Sunday Times bestselling author Daisy Buchanan and psychotherapist-to-the-stars Owen O'Kane to name just a few.

 Anyone, in fact, with a fresh perspective and original voice who enjoys creating positive change and living well.